Nigiri (The Best Nigiri Sushi Recipes)

 Raw Fish Recipes

-If you’re new to serving raw fish, check out our FAQ’s on raw fish.
+If you’re new to serving raw fish in seafood recipes, check out our FAQ’s on raw fish.
 Raw fish isn’t recommended for pregnant women, the elderly or immunocompromised individuals.
 Consult your doctor before ingesting raw fish.

 Drink Pairings